ctu-vras/ros-utils/cras_py_common/README.md

 - [`geometry_utils`](https://docs.ros.org/en/api/cras_py_common/html/cras.html#module-cras.geometry_utils): Finally THE module providing easy and foolproof conversion between quaternions and roll/pitch/yaw notation.
 - [`log_utils`](https://docs.ros.org/en/api/cras_py_common/html/cras.html#module-cras.log_utils): Some convenience for `rospy` logging.
 This is mostly an internal library, but it can be used elsewhere, too.
 - [`message_utils`](https://docs.ros.org/en/api/cras_py_common/html/cras.html#module-cras.message_utils): Conversion of `std_msgs/String` to Python type etc. Generic access to message fields using a string "address".
+- [`node_utils`](https://docs.ros.org/en/api/cras_py_common/html/cras.html#module-cras.node_utils): Utilities for easier writing of nodes, adding e.g. easy-to-write `reset()` function that is automatically called when ROS time jumps back/forward.
 - [`param_utils`](https://docs.ros.org/en/api/cras_py_common/html/cras.html#module-cras.param_utils): Utilities for type-safe, easy, unified and configurable access to ROS parameters.
 See below for examples and more details.
 - [`static_transform_broadcaster`](https://docs.ros.org/en/api/cras_py_common/html/cras.html#module-cras.static_transform_broadcaster): An drop-in replacement of `tf2_ros.static_transform_broadcaster` that can safely publish multiple transforms from a single node ([upstreaming to tf2_ros in progress](https://github.com/ros/geometry2/pull/484)).
 - [`string_utils`](https://docs.ros.org/en/api/cras_py_common/html/cras.html#module-cras.string_utils): Universal `to_str()` that converts almost anything to a sensible string.
 - [`test_utils`](https://docs.ros.org/en/api/cras_py_common/html/cras.html#module-cras.test_utils): Utilities for writing unit tests, e.g. a tool that can "read" what was written by `rospy.loginfo()`.
 - [`time_utils`](https://docs.ros.org/en/api/cras_py_common/html/cras.html#module-cras.time_utils): Conversions between `rospy.Rate` and frequency. `rospy.Rate` equality comparison.
 Min/max time and duration constants. `WallTime`, `WallRate`, `SteadyTime`, `SteadyRate`, and a `Timer` that can use these custom rates.
 - [`topic_utils`](https://docs.ros.org/en/api/cras_py_common/html/cras.html#module-cras.topic_utils): Generic topic subscriber.

+## `node_utils`: Resettable nodes

+Nodes can support resetting of their state.
+This is a concept very useful for simulation or postprocessing.
+Each node that supports resetting should be marked like this in its documentation:

+> **Note**
+> This node is resettable and checks for time jumps.

+This particularly means that the node subscribes to topics `/reset` and `~reset` (any type).
+Whenever a message is received on either of these topics, the node's `reset()` method is called.

+Resetting is also done automatically any time the node figures out ROS time jumped back/forward too much.
+It is configured via these parameters:
+- `/jump_back_tolerance` (float, default 3.0 in wall time and 0.0 in sim time):
+  Threshold for ROS time jump back detection.
+- `~jump_back_tolerance` (float, default from `/jump_back_tolerance`): Threshold for ROS time jump back detection.
+- `~reset_on_time_jump_back` (bool, default True): Whether to call `reset()` when ROS time jumps back.
+- `/jump_forward_tolerance` (float, default 10.0 in sim time and max duration in wall time):
+  Threshold for ROS time jump forward detection.
+- `~jump_forward_tolerance` (float, default from `/jump_forward_tolerance`):
+  Threshold for ROS time jump forward detection.
+- `~reset_on_time_jump_forward` (bool, default True in sim time and False in wall time):
+  Whether to call `reset()` when ROS time jumps forward.

+The node should either call `self.check_time_jump()` in each message callback, or call `self.start_auto_check_time_jump()` when the node is initialized (this runs a background thread doing the checks).

+Please note that you may have to increase the jump forward tolerance if playing bag files with very high rates.
+In such case, it is safer to increase the threshold to 60 seconds or even more.

 ## `param_utils`: Parameter Reading Helpers